Chen-Abudi/Chen-Abudi/README.md

   ***Aloha 🌺***

-If you've found value in my work and would like to support me, consider buying me a coffee!
+If you've found value in my work and would like to support me, consider buying me a coffee! (even though I'm not a coffee person but more like a hot cocoa person lol).
 Your support helps me continue creating and sharing content that I hope inspires and makes a difference in the digital world.
 Every contribution is greatly appreciated and fuels my passion to keep going.
 Thank you for being part of this journey!

 ***Mahalo 🤙🏽***